 Making Berry Compote in an Instant Pot

 An Instant Pot is one of the most popular brands of electric pressure cookers.
-They are easy to use and your Instant Pot can help you create this delicious Berry Compote!
+They are easy to use and your Instant Pot can help you create this fresh berry compote recipe!
+If you are a new pressure cooker user, you can find lots of great tips and suggestions in my post, Getting Started with Your Electric Pressure Cooker.

 Since the 4th of July is right around the corner, I thought it would be fun to use blueberries and strawberries to make red, white and blue desserts.